 5. Will you tell me if my idea is bad?

-This might be the most important question of all.
-You are hiring experts for their thinking, not just their ability to type code.
-A team that blindly says “yes” to all your requests is not a partner, they are an order taker.
-And that can be a very dangerous thing for your business.
+Arguably, this might be the most important question of all.
+Remember, you are hiring experts for their thinking, not just their ability to type code.
+A team that blindly says “yes” to all your requests is not a partner but an order-taker, which can be a dangerous thing for your business.

 Why you ask this:

-You want a team that cares enough about your success to push back.
-You want people who will respectfully challenge your assumptions and suggest better ways to solve a problem, even if it means a more difficult conversation or less work for them.
-It shows they’re invested in your business outcome, not just their invoice.
+The goal is to find a team that cares enough about your success to push back.
+In other words, people who will respectfully challenge your assumptions and suggest better ways to solve a problem, even if it means a more difficult conversation.
+Ultimately, it shows they’re invested in your business outcome, not just their invoice.

 What to listen for: